Care & Service Tips for Burner Nozzles

 Be sure the supply line filter (between tank and burner) is adequate for the size of nozzle used.

 A quality nozzle should last through a normal heating season provided that an excellent to superior grade filtration system is used.
 A Delavan nozzle is a fixed precision metering device with no moving parts.
-When not overheated, there have been cases where a nozzle has worked several heating seasons trouble free.
-However, most service organizations have shown that the best results can be obtained, and more economically, by replacing nozzles annually.
+When not overheated, there have been cases where a nozzle has worked several heating seasons trouble-free.
+However, most service organizations have shown the best, most economical results can be obtained by replacing nozzles annually.
 To clean a nozzle properly is a painstaking, time-consuming job.
-And in the lower flow rates, it’s practically impossible to see whether the orifice and distributor slots are thoroughly clean without the aid of a microscope.
+In the lower flow rates, it’s practically impossible to see whether the orifice and distributor slots are thoroughly clean without the aid of a microscope.
 Also, disassembly of or tampering with the nozzle will void the manufacturer’s warranty.
 In the long run, you will save your time and the customer’s money by a program of nozzle replacement.

 Annual Appliance Maintenance Checklist